practicalli/spacemacs/spacemacs-basics/index.md

 ## Emacs Wiki

 Most of the classic documentation about Emacs is also relevant to Spacemacs, after all its Emacs underneath.
-Many of the packages used in Spacemacs are also documentation on the Emacs Wiki, so its devinately worth browsing (especially if you are going to customise Spacemacs).
+Many of the packages used in Spacemacs are also documentation on the Emacs Wiki, so its definitely worth browsing (especially if you are going to customise Spacemacs).